zummon/zummon/README.md

+# About me
+zummon is a made up name.
+Since 1st August 2019.
+Doing these to find what I like to do and share to everyone.
+My name is Teerapat Anantarattanachai, or just call Tee.

+# Donate to support
+I open for everyone to use and get benefits from what I make for free, But I still need money.
+Also if you want something, let's request me to make.
+Pay me any amount you like.

 ## invoice
 interactive multilingual document for print receipts, etc. With responsive design that fits A4 and any size paper.
 - [Bookmark](https://5g5x9y-5173.csb.app/) [code](https://codesandbox.io/p/github/zummon/invoice-bookmark-svelte) [HTML](https://github.com/zummon/invoice-bookmark)